ome/omero-documentation/omero/sysadmins/python3-migration.rst

 files and log files will be stored.
 Again, we suggest: file:`/opt/omero/web` as the root for your installation.

 You will need to also follow the :doc:`upgrade guide <omeroweb-upgrade>`.
+In short, web upgrades should become much simpler since only a `pip install -U` of the appropriate libraries should be necessary.

 Plugins
 ^^^^^^^